packit/packit.dev/content/docs/Configuration/_index.md

 ## Packit-as-a-Service

-Packit service doesn't have any web interface to configure it, so the only way to change its behaviour is via the config file you just read about.
+Packit Service doesn't have any web interface to configure it, so the only way to change its behaviour is via the config file you just read about.

 When you open a pull request against your upstream repository, packit service